-Summary of Objections The Council's response to the objections Therefore, if the proposal is implemented, it will be the responsibility of the leadership team at the proposed expanded Ysgol Y Graig to promote the informal use of Welsh by pupils during school hours.
-The proposed expanded YsGraig would promote the use of Welsh in the classroom and in the school yard, in accordance with the Auth Welsh Language Charter.
-When considering the impact on the community - the table below provides Welsh language data for the popular the Llangefni and Llanddyfnan wards: Percentage of population 3 years old and over: Area Who only understand spoken Welsh Who can speak Welsh Who can speak, read and write Welsh Cefni 5.8% 80.5% 70.0% Cyngar 5.6% 80.8% 69.1% Llanddyfnan (ward where Ysgol Talwrn is located) 6.8% 64.7% 55.9% Tudur (ward where Ysgol Y Graig is located) 6.5% 75.8% 64.3% Anglesey 10.9% 56.1% 44.2% Wales 5.3% 18.6% 14.1% A higher percentage of the population in the Talwrn is located.
-The Isle of Anglesey County Council undersonable Welsh language in the community of Talwrn proposal (which was an assessment of the and equality) should be a live document.
-If assessed throughout the project until the promeasures should the above risk materialises issues that may arise if the proposal is appre stands stakeholders' concent and indeed after receiving potential impact of the proposal is approved, roposal is realised.
-This works.
-The Authority is committed. rns about the impact g feedback from sta oposal on the comm the potential impact ould enable the Cour ed to working with co t of such a proposal on the keholders, agreed that the unity, the Welsh language t of the proposal would be ncil to undertake mitigation Prior to the lockdown, Council officers embato the pandemic situation, the project had to Council would promote and support in con Anglesey communities to ensure that the lar b be postponed.
-However, itinuing to implement its L this project is an ex anguage Strategy a ample of a project that the nd Language Charter with
+Summary of Objections The Council's response to the objections Therefore, if the proposal is implemented, it is Ysgol Y Graig to promote the informal use of Graig would promote the use of Welsh in the Welsh Language Charter.
+When considering the impact on the commutate Llangefni and Llanddyfnan wards: of Welsh by pupils during s he classroom and in the s school hours.
+The prochool yard, in accor oposed expanded Ysgol Y dance with the Authority's Percentage of population 3 years old and over Area Who only understand spoken Welsh Who can speak Welsh Who can speak, read and write Welsh Cefni 5.8% 80.5% 70.0% Cyngar 5.6% 80.8% 69.1% Llanddyfnan (ward where Ysgol Talwrn is located) 6.8% 64.7% 55.9% Tudur (ward where Ysgol Y Graig is located) 6.5% 75.8% 64.3% Anglesey 10.9% 56.1% 44.2% Wales 5.3% 18.6% 14.1% A higher percentage of the population in the Talwrn is located.
+The Isle of Anglesey County Council unders Welsh language in the community of Talwrn proposal (which was an assessment of the and equality) should be a live document.
+If assessed throughout the project until the promeasures should the above risk materialise issues that may arise if the proposal is appro stands stakeholders' concent and indeed after receiving potential impact of the protect the proposal is approved, oposal is realised.
+This would be approved to the Authority is committed. rns about the impact g feedback from stal pposal on the comm the potential impact ould enable the Cour ed to working with co t of such a proposal on the keholders, agreed that the unity, the Welsh language tof the proposal would be noil to undertake mitigation Prior to the lockdown, Council officers emba to the pandemic situation, the project had to Council would promote and support in con- Anglesey communities to ensure that the lan urked on a project to promo to be postponed.
+However, tinuing to implement its La te spoken Welsh in this project is an exa anguage Strategy ar ample of a project that the nd Language Charter with